2 Chronicles Chapter 33 Summary

 Discussion Questions for 2 Chronicles, Chapter 33

-2. Do you think it's significant that Manasseh was so young when he became king?
+- Do you think it's significant that Manasseh was so young when he became king?
 How might his age have made him more impressionable to sin?
-What kind of wisdom might this impart to us today about choosing the right leaders, whether spiritual or secular leaders?
+What kind of wisdom might this impart to us today about choosing the right leaders, whether spiritual or secular?

-3. What is so destructive about the sin of idolatry?
+- What is so destructive about the sin of idolatry?
 Why do you think Manasseh went against his father's godly example?
 How does this explain God's instructions to train up children in godly ways?
-Does that mean we can't depend on our discipleship in the home to make sure our children turn out ok?
+Does that mean we can't depend on our discipleship in the home to make sure our children turn out okay?
 How would you explain this seemingly contradictory example?

-4. Why does God allow evil to flourish amongst His people?
+- Why does God allow evil to flourish among His people?
 How does that teach them repentance and restoration?
 Does that change your view of God?
 How have you seen God allow evil to flourish in your own life to teach you a spiritual lesson?

-5. What can you discover about the captivity of Manasseh at the hands of the Assyrians?
+- What can you discover about the captivity of Manasseh at the hands of the Assyrians?
 Why is this brutality necessary?
 Do you think that God allowed this for a specific reason?
-Why do you think that people in history, and people today, have practiced so many cruel and humiliating acts against other people?
+Why do you think that people in history, and people today, have practiced so many cruel and humiliating acts against others?
 What does this teach you about human nature?

-10. How does Manasseh's leadership affect the physical and spiritual state of the people of Judah?
+- How does Manasseh's leadership affect the physical and spiritual state of the people of Judah?
 What does this teach you about spiritual and political leadership in your own day and time?
-How does that impact your view of them, and how you might pray for them?
+How does that impact your view of them, and how might you pray for them?

 Key Words/Phrase